avilla03/Breast-Cancer-Detection-Project/README.md

 # About Me
 My name is Andrew Villapudua, a student at UC San Diego in La Jolla, California.
 I am a third year student (at the time of writing this) studying Math-CS.
+I have been running competitbvely for 4 in both highschool and at the division 1 level, and my hobbies include surfing, skating, and video games.
 Recently, I have grown an interest for deep learning models which has invoked my study in this field.
 - My [LinkedIn](https://www.linkedin.com/in/andrew-villapudua-998b7425b/)
 - My [Instagram](https://www.instagram.com/andrewvillapuada/)
 - My Email: andrewvillapudua02@gmail.com